Xuxa (album)

-Xuxa was the twelfth studio album and the ninth in Portuguese by singer, TV host and actress, Xuxa Meneghel.
+Xuxa was the twelfth studio album by Brazilian recording artist Xuxa Meneghel.
 It was released in July 1993 by Som Livre.
 The album is composed only of songs that were left out of their previous albums.

 Sales were positive, despite being a collection of b-sides.
 The arrangements of the album's tracks were redone in some songs.

 Production and songs

 In 1993, Xuxa began to devote itself more and more to its international programs.
 In the same year, began to present a Sunday program that took its name in the afternoons of Rede Globo, this time directed towards the whole family.
 As a way to not fail to release an album that year, it was decided to make an album with music files, which the public still did not know, as well as songs recorded for the singer's specials.

 As a more effective way to fill out the album, most of the songs included were recorded for the last two albums released: Xou da Xuxa and Xou da Xuxa Seis.
 From the sixth album of the series, the songs: "Corrente do Amor", "Tô aí" and "Direitos Dos Baixinhos", which had initially been recorded for Xuxa 5, were discarded.

 The songs "Brincando com o Tempo", "Terra e Coração", "Maçã do Amor" and "Espelho Meu" were recorded for the Xou da Xuxa Sete.
 In addition, "Espelho Meu" won a Spanish version that served as the opening theme of the El Show de Xuxa in 1992.
 "Terra e Coração" also won a version, in addition to having its original version performed at the opening of the tours Xuxa 92 and Sexto Sentido.

 From the 4th Xou da Xuxa, we have the song "Terra Prometida".
 A duet recorded with Amanda member of the Trem da Alegria.
 The song that was replaced by "Recado para Xuxa" in 4th Xou da Xuxa, won a music video in the Christmas special of 1989.
 A thousand times thousand was recorded specially for the 1000 edition of Xou da Xuxa.
 Boy God is the only song that is not known for which album was recorded.

 A photographic test was not performed for the album cover.
 The photos used in the album art were made for the release of the Xuxa program in the United States.
 The same photos chosen for this album were also used as cover and back cover for the compilation Todos sus Êxitos, released only abroad.
 The album was produced by Michael Sullivan and Paulo Massadas.